Dataflect-LLC/Dataflect-Documentation/index.md

 - Ingest output from any API into Splunk without the need for a developer to create a scripted input.
 - Retrieve remote data and store as a lookup in your Splunk environment.

-# Dataflect License
+# Dataflect Search License

-To obtain your free Dataflect Search license, visit us at [dataflect.com](https://dataflect.com) or contact us directly at [sales@dataflect.com](mailto:sales@dataflect.com).
+To obtain your free Dataflect Search license contact us directly at [sales@dataflect.com](mailto:sales@dataflect.com).
+The free Dataflect Search license is limited to 150 searches

 # Disclaimer